 Peyman Sardari Nia, MD, PhD

-Department of cardiothoracic surgery, University Medical Center in Maastricht, the Netherlands
+Department of cardiothoracic surgery, University Medical Center, Maastricht, the Netherlands

 Dr. Peyman Sardari Nia obtained his MD (cum laude, 2002) from University of Antwerp, Belgium.
 He did his residency in general surgery in Antwerp and run at the same time his research at the university.
 He obtained his PhD in medical sciences in January 2009 at University of Antwerp and his specialist registration in surgery in September 2009.